Special Needs and Disabilities

 A very special first session while working as part of the teaching team at Sheffield Children’s Hospital

-In early 2020 I was supply teacher at NorthRidge Community School where I worked with a class of eight KS2 students.
-These students were all non-verbal and several also had complex sensory profiles.
 Working with these students reminded me of my passion to work with people with non neuro-typical interpretations of the world.
 Previous experience in this area includes working with older people living with Dementia and also working with young people suffering from post operative brain trauma - Sheffield children's Hospital (2019).

 So many ways to gain interest and increase visual and tactile stimulus into a learning experience